russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Concepts/Shapes Protocol.md

 They take up as much space as they can.

-As well, the specific amount of space that a shape will have available to draw itself within will vary.
+As well, the specific amount of space that a shape has available to draw itself within will vary.

 For example, here, from [[Block Layouts, Part 2]], we used the `.aspectRatio` view modifier to make the second rectangle be twice as wide as it is tall: